 Tasks:

-- To form knowledge about the magnet.
+- Develop knowledge about magnets.

 We are all friendly guys.

-We are preschoolers.
+We are preschool children.

 We don't offend anyone.